 (May 10, 2022) Webinar: Different Modalities to Study Mechanisms of Hemorrhagic Stroke in A Rat Model

 Hemorrhagic stroke occurrence is functionally partially based on the diet, underlying disease states, nutritional availability, and potential presence of chronic inflammatory disease.
-We will look at the potential mechanisms of cerebrovascular dysfunction that lead to hemorrhagic stroke, potential physiological alterations, and possible methods of treatment in preclinical studies.
-The webinar will investigate these questions using various functional and imaging tools.
+Dr. Noriko discussed the potential mechanisms of cerebrovascular dysfunction that lead to hemorrhagic stroke, potential physiological alterations, and possible methods of treatment in preclinical studies.
+The webinar investigated these questions using various functional and imaging tools.

 Dr. Noriko has been directing a basic science laboratory focusing on animal models of autoimmune and cardiovascular disease.
 To this end, their research shows extensive experience in working with various animal models of inflammation, hemorrhagic stroke, and arthritis-induced cerebrovascular damage, being investigated for the last 14 years.
 Her research into defining the cerebrovascular function and role in hemorrhagic stroke use both the stroke-prone spontaneously hypertensive rat (SHRsp) and the stroke-resistant spontaneously hypertensive rat (SHR) models.